-In 2004, workers and their families sought to settle on formerly ejido (communal) land where they could live without paying rent and grow some of their own food.
-After invading the land, residents were evicted by order of the mayor of Nuevo Laredo; but they returned again in 2005.
-Women took the lead both times.
+Connecting Workplace and Community: In 2004, workers and their families sought to settle on formerly ejido land where they could live without paying rent and grow some of their own food.
+After invading the land, residents were evicted by order of the mayor of Nuevo Laredo; but they returned again in 2005 to claim their land.
+Women took the lead in organizing against the eviction and in returning to establish their community.
 Originally the colonia residents organized for recognition and services from the city government, but after enduring several years of the government's violence and neglect, and following several exchanges with activists from the Zapatista communities in Chiapas, they decided to channel their energies into sustaining themselves.

-Women continue to play leadership roles there and residents are pursuing sustainable economic projects such as taking over a nearby water source and installing faucets on several streets.
-They have built a small clinic, solar ovens and a wind generator, and established community gardens of fruit trees, vegetables, and medicinal herbs.
+Women continue to play leadership roles there and residents are pursuing sustainable economic projects such as taking over a nearby water source and installing faucets on several streets, building a small clinic, solar ovens, and a wind generator, and establishing community gardens of fruit trees, vegetables, and medicinal herbs.

-CJM provides childcare for all their meetings and functions and encourages the small but significant "gender adjustments" that emerge in women's lives when they become politically active.
-[6] CJM's Worker Empowerment Program provides an opportunity for women to develop analyses of gender relations in their homes, organizations and communities.
+Contesting Gender Oppression: CJM provides childcare for all their meetings and functions and encourages the small but significant "gender adjustments" that emerge in women's lives when they become politically active.
+CJM's Worker Empowerment Program, provides an opportunity for women to develop analyses of gender relations in their homes, organizations, and communities.
+According to Ojeda,